 These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

-We have also covered each of the Safeguarding sub-topic with detailed explanation in our TRCN notes.
+We’ve also covered each of the Safeguarding sub-topic with detailed explanation in our TRCN e-Notes.

 TRCN Safeguarding questions